Clearwater Divorce Attorney

 - How much is the process going to cost?

 - What property will I lose and what could I have to pay in support?

 The answers to these questions will vary, depending on the circumstances of the divorce and how willing the parties are to cooperate.
 Our firm will be clear about what our clients’ expectations should be and will try to take the uncertainty out of the process.

 Clearwater divorce attorney Gale Moore is also experienced at mediation a form of alternative dispute resolution that can help those who wish to avoid the courtroom come to amicable resolutions.
 By resolving a divorce prior to trial, parties can save a great deal of time, money and stress.

 Gale Moore is also a seasoned litigator, having tried many family law matters and numerous criminal jury trials.
-Therefore, if need be, we are certainly ready to zealously represent you in court as well.
 Contact our firm to schedule an initial consultation and get honest answers about your situation.
 Call for an appointment at our Largo office at 727-584-2528.